 How can our divorce solicitors help?

 Divorce, dissolution or relationship breakdown is a very difficult and sensitive time for all involved.
 It is natural if you are considering a divorce to worry about the future; sorting out your money, your family home and protecting your children.
 We want to help you decide what is right for you and understand exactly what is involved when undertaking divorce or dissolution proceedings.

-Our team are members of Resolution, an association of family solicitors that are committed to resolving all family matters in a constructive and non-confrontational manner.
+Our team of divorce solicitors based in Bournemouth, Southampton and London, are members of Resolution, an association of family solicitors that are committed to resolving all family matters in a constructive and non-confrontational manner.